Pienteger/Crow/README.md

 ### Note

-1. All flags except `--force` are required.
-2. Flags are case insensitive.
+1. Flags are case insensitive.
-3. Using `--force` is not recommended.
+2. Using `--force` is not recommended.